sheehui/tp/docs/DeveloperGuide.md

         Use case resumes at step 1.

 **UC10: Editing a client's contact information**

-State: Client Window (Contact Tab)
+State: Client Window (Contacts Tab)

 **MSS**

-1. User requests to edit client's contact information
+1. User requests to edit client's contact information.
-2. Field is edited and client window with the updated field is shown
+2. Field is edited and client window with the updated field is shown.

+   Use case ends.

 **Extensions**